snolte26/Pluto/README.md

 Say something like `Can you Play Some Music` to listen to a random song

+### Sleep
+You can tell Pluto that you are going to bed, and it will stop listening for queries for 8 hours.
+Pluto will then wake up with you and wait for further commands

+Simply say `Goodnight` and Pluto will stop listening until the morning

+### Loose Lips Sink Ships
+Need Pluto to stop listening for a little while?
+Or maybe you're heading out for work or errands?
+Whatever your reason, you can now tell Pluto to temporarily stop listening for commands

+Tell Pluto to `Take a break` or to `Stop Listening` and it will ask how long to stop listening

 ### *DESKTOP ONLY*
 Some features only make sense when Pluto is running on a desktop.
 These include taking a screenshot, locking the screen, and minimizing/full screen windows.
 Because Pluto runs in a terminal window, you can use the `clean` command to clear all the past requests from the session